tmobile/percy-cake/README.md

 ```

-The `default` node contains the default configuration properties for the application, and the `environments` node contains multiple environment nodes, with each environment node containing properties *overriding* the default values defined in `default` node.
+The `default` node contains the default configuration properties for the application, and the `environments` node contains multiple environment nodes, with each environment node inheriting from the `default` node.

+In environment node, you can override properties defined in the `default` node to provide different values.

 And here is an example of YAML file, and you can notice the `environments` node contains `prod`, `dev` and `qa` environment nodes.
 ```